statengeneraal/laws-markdown/verdrag/verdrag/tot/oprichting/van/het/internationaal/vaccinatie-instituut/BWBV0001340/README.md

 ### Article  IX

-####Composition of the board
+####Composition of the Board

-1. The Board shall consist of not less than thirteen nor more than seventeen members, selected as follows:
+1. The Board shall consist of not less than nine nor more than twenty-two members, selected as follows:

 (i) up to ten members-at-large elected by the Board.
 Regard shall be paid especially to proposed members' professional experience and qualifications, to appropriate geographical distribution, to agencies and countries which have concern for and provide substantial support to the Institute, or to countries where major facilities are located;